pzhang87/wdi-project4/planning.md

 ---

-build a back-end. create some seed data.
+build a back-end. create some seed data. check.

+---

+abandon challonge API due to 'Access-Control-Allow-Origin' issue. work solely from youtube videos.